-In people with weakened immune systems, acyclovir can also help prevent the risk of the virus spreading to other parts of your body, causing further infections.
+In people with weakened immune systems, acyclovir can also help prevent the risk of the virus spreading to other parts of the body, causing further infections.

-Famciclovir, taken orally in the form of a tablet, is a prescription drug for oral and genital herpes.
-It is recommended for people with strong immune systems, though it should not be the first course of treatment for people experiencing their first episode of genital herpes.
+Doctors recommend famciclovir for people with strong immune systems, though it should not be the first course of treatment for people experiencing their first episode of genital herpes.

-People with frequent outbreaks can take valacyclovir daily as part of their suppressive therapy to prevent future infections and reduce the risk of transmission to sexual partners.
+People with frequent outbreaks can take valacyclovir daily as part of their suppressive therapy.
+It helps prevent future infections and lower the risk of transmission to sexual partners.

 Some home remedies for herpes include:

 - applying garlic or apple cider vinegar

 - incorporating supplements, like lysine and zinc

 - applying herbs and essential oils

 Research from 2021 suggests that botanicals deserve more research as a potential treatment for herpes.

 The three main treatments for herpes — acyclovir, famciclovir, and valacyclovir — are all FDA approved, though there are side effects and interactions to be aware of.